Natural Capital Evaluation

 Main drivers of environmental impacts

 For conventional cotton cultivation, agricultural chemicals are used, such as pesticides to protect the crop against pests and fertilizers to boost its growth.
-However, the use of these chemicals results in water pollution and acidification of the soil and may also pose risks to native species.
+However, the use of these chemicals CAN result in water pollution and acidification of the soil and may also pose risks to native species.

 Measures

-Firstly, the optimization of water consumption already helps to support the quality of the ecosystem.
-Secondly, as defined in the HUGO BOSS Cotton Commitment, sustainable cotton cultivation also entails responsible soil management and the protection of biodiversity.
-That’s why the company also uses regenerative farmed cotton and organic cotton.
+Firstly, the optimization of water consumption can already help to support the quality of the ecosystem.
+Secondly, as defined in the HUGO BOSS Material Strategy, regenerative cotton cultivation also entails responsible soil management and the protection of biodiversity.
 The production of organic cotton involves only natural fertilizers and natural means of pest control.
 Soil health and therewith also the preservation of biodiversity is the top priority in regenerative agriculture.

 • Climate change (wet processes)